-E. Fees.
+D. Fees and Escrow Deposits.

-The Township Board shall from time to time establish, by resolution, fees and escrow deposits for review of site plan applications.
 Required fees and escrow deposits shall be paid to the Township at the time of the filing of the application.
-No action shall be taken on any application for which required fees have not been paid in full.
+No action shall be taken on an application for which a required fee or escrow deposit has not been paid in full.

-F. Pre-application Meeting.
+E. Pre-Application Meetings.

-An applicant may request a pre-application meeting with the Township Planner and Zoning Administrator for the purpose of discussing conceptual plans, submittal requirements, review procedures, and approval standards.
-Any required fee for this meeting shall be paid to the Township at the time of the meeting.
-Conceptual plan comments shall be advisory only.
+An applicant may request a pre-application meeting with the Township Planner and Zoning Administrator to discuss conceptual plans, ordinance requirements, and review procedures.
+Upon request, other Township staff or outside agency representatives may be invited to attend the pre-application meeting.
+Comments shall be advisory only.
+Any required fee shall be paid to the Township prior to the meeting.

-G. Application Information.
+F. Application Information.